GSkrt/StravaQtWebAuthentification/README.md

 # Strava Qt Web Authentification

-This is a simple script for authentification with stravalib library.
+This is a simple script that will help you simplyfy authentification with Strava API using stravalib library.
 Check https://github.com/hozn/stravalib for further information how to get data to python from Strava servers.

+This script helps you manage your access token and refresh of access token.
+It stores information in a access_token.acs file using pickle.

-###Basic example:
+Basic example:

 <pre><code>
 import StravaLibQt_Authentification as sa